jsdelivrbot/music-search/README.md

 ### Prerequisites

-You need to have node.js installed.
+-You need to have node.js installed.

 ### Installing

-1. Run node
-2. Command line in root folder to install all dependencies: npm install
+- Run command line and in root folder type npm install

 ### Run server

-In command line write npm start to start server
+- In command line type npm start to start server localy

-Default port: localhost:8080
+- Default: localhost:8080

 ## Author